BIRMINGHAM-SHUTTLESWORTH INTERNATIONAL AIRPORT TAXIWAY A RELOCATION ENVIRONMENTAL ASSESSMENT

 All substantive comments will be addressed in the Final EA.

-PUBLIC MEETING TO BE HELD [INSERT DATE]
+VIRTUAL PUBLIC MEETING TO BE HELD July 16, 2026

 ABOUT THE PROJECT